niolabs/docs/docs/custom-blocks/block-development.md

 # Block Development

-To get started creating a custom block, clone the `block-template` repository from `https://github.com/nio-blocks`.
+To get started creating a custom block, clone the [block-template repository](https://github.com/nio-blocks/block_template) from GitHub.
 This will provide you with the basic {{ book.product }} block class as well places for the block's requirements, specifications, release notes, and tests.

-Follow the steps in the block template's `README.md` [https://github.com/nio-blocks/block_template](https://github.com/nio-blocks/block_template).
+Follow the steps in the block template's `README.md`.

 ## Developing Your Block